Countingup/swagger-mod-security/README.md

 # swagger-mod-security

-Methods to filter a provided swagger schema.
+Methods to filter a provided swagger schema by `security`.

+See https://github.com/pwelagedara/swagger-mod for other filtering capabilities.

 ## `includeOnly`